8 Extending the Linear Model

 There is no shortage of great references for mixed effects models.
 If you are looking for a great introduction to mixed models, we would recommend starting with yet another tutorial by one of your fearless authors!
 Michael Clark’s Mixed Models with R (2023) is a great introduction to mixed models and is freely available.
 For a more comprehensive treatment, you can’t go wrong with Gelman & Hill’s Data Analysis Using Regression and Multilevel/Hierarchical Models (2006), and their more recent efforts in Regression and Other Stories (2020), which will soon have an added component for mixed models - Advanced Regression and Multilevel Models (2024).

 For absolute depth on quantile regression, we will happily point you to the OG of quantile regression, Roger Koenker.
-His book, Quantile Regression (2005) is a must read for anyone wanting to dive deeper into quantile regression , or just play around with his R package quantreg.
+His book, Quantile Regression (2005) is a must read for anyone wanting to dive deep into quantile regression, or just play around with his R package quantreg.
 Galton, Edgeworth, Frisch, and Prospects for Quantile Regression in Econometrics is another of his.
 And finally, you might also consider Fahrmeir et al. (2021), which takes an even more generalized view of GLMs, GAMs, mixed models, quantile regression, and more (very underrated).

 These models are so much fun, you should feel comfortable just swapping any feature(s) in and out of the models.
 For example, for the mixed model, try using gdp per capita or life expectancy instead of (just a) trend effect.
 For the GAM, try using several features with nonlinear effects and see what shakes out.
 For quantile regression, try a different feature like movie length and use different quantiles.